Scott's (restaurant): Twentieth century

 In 1914, Scott's was described as "the hub of the West End of London".

 During the Second World War, James Bond author Ian Fleming had the idea of taking captured German U-boat officers Werner Lott and his second in command, for a day out and lunch at Scott's with the aim of getting them drunk so that they would reveal how they had managed to evade British mines in the Skagerrak.
 The plan failed but not before the restaurant filled with police officers from Special Branch after the head waiter overheard the party speaking in German.
 Later, when Scott's was still in Coventry Street, Fleming made his regular spot at the restaurant, a right-hand corner table for two on the first floor, the favourite also of Bond.

 In 1967, the restaurant moved to Mount Street.
 Art dealer Robert Fraser had a flat on the third floor above the restaurant.

-Anticipating this move, Kingsley Amis, in the first James Bond continuation novel, Colonel Sun, has Bond lunching at Scott's and fearing the worst: "But Bond had recently heard that the whole north side [of Coventry Street] was doomed to demolition, and counted every meal taken in those severe but comfortable panelled rooms a tiny victory over the new hateful London of steel and glass matchbox architecture".
+Anticipating the move to Mount Street, Kingsley Amis, in the first James Bond continuation novel, Colonel Sun, has Bond lunching at Scott's and fearing the worst: "But Bond had recently heard that the whole north side [of Coventry Street] was doomed to demolition, and counted every meal taken in those severe but comfortable panelled rooms a tiny victory over the new hateful London of steel and glass matchbox architecture".

 On 12 November 1975, John Batey, aged 59, was killed when an IRA bomb exploded in the restaurant.
 Fifteen others were wounded.
 In December 1975, the IRA attacked the restaurant again, firing from a Ford Cortina as they drove past.
 The police had noticed that the IRA sometimes attacked the same location twice, and with little other intelligence to go on, had flooded London with plain clothes officers at vulnerable sites.
 Inspector John Purnell and Sergeant Phil McVeigh, who were both unarmed, were on the spot and were able to give chase in a London taxi despite several shots being fired at them.
 The terrorists were forced to abandon their car after driving into a cul-de-sac and continued on foot until they reached Balcombe Street where they barricaded themselves in a council flat with two hostages in what became known as the Balcombe Street siege.

 In 1988, Kingsley Amis reviewed the restaurant for The Illustrated London News, noting that the decor was "luxurious to the safe side of vulgarity".

 Twenty-first century

 In 2013, the Financial Times reported that Scott's had been patronised in the recent past by former US President Bill Clinton, actor Tom Cruise and Angolan businesswoman Isabel dos Santos.

-In 2013, Scott's was the scene of the argument between Charles Saatchi and his then wife Nigella Lawson, which led to Saatchi's being cautioned for assault by the Metropolitan Police.
+In 2013, Scott's was the scene of the argument between Charles Saatchi and his then wife Nigella Lawson, which led to Saatchi being cautioned for assault by the Metropolitan Police.